SixLabors/docs/articles/imagesharp/thumbnails.md

 - Use explicit encoders when thumbnail quality, metadata, color profile behavior, or file size needs to be predictable.

 For more detail on resizing behavior, see [Resizing Images](resize.md).

+## Practical Guidance

+- Choose `Max` when the whole source must remain visible.
+- Choose `Crop` when the output box must be fully filled.
+- Normalize orientation before generating thumbnails from user-uploaded photos.
+- Use explicit encoders so thumbnail quality, metadata, and file size are predictable.